Arvin7/js-ago/README.md

 # js-ago
-Simple "time" ago based on UNIX timestamp
+Simple "time" ago for your UNIX timestamps